Roasted New Red Potatoes with Thyme

-It’s the kind of recipe that I especially like because everything goes into a bowl, gets mixed around and then put on a pan to cook in the oven.
+One of the things I love about this recipe is that everything goes into a bowl, gets mixed around and then put on a pan to cook in the oven.
 Super simple.

-Anyway, if you prefer not to use bacon drippings, olive oil and/or melted butter work nicely too.
+Anyway, if you prefer not to use bacon drippings, just substitute it with the same amount of olive oil.

 Although I used fresh thyme for garnish, another option is to use micro greens.
 They are a beautiful garnish on top of roasted potatoes.

-Petite-size red potatoes (or any color that may be available), pepper, sea salt, onion powder, garlic powder, fresh thyme, butter, and bacon drippings (optional)
+Petite-size red potatoes (or any type that may be available), pepper, sea salt (or regular salt), onion powder, granulated garlic, fresh thyme, butter, and bacon drippings (optional; may substitute with olive oil)

 Here’s how to make it.